Can a Booster Club Use My Personal Venmo?

 A dedicated bank account makes it easier to be transparent about finances, and it makes filing taxes at the end of the year much simpler.
 It also prevents mixing personal finances with booster club finances, and you can easily answer any questions club members may have about the budget and cash flow.

 If you were wondering, “Can a booster club take Venmo?” now you have your answer.
-Setting up a separate bank account can seem formal for a small organization, but it’s the easiest way to track your finances and ensure accountability.
+Yes, however, setting up a separate bank account can be a good idea.
+It can seem formal for a small organization, but it’s the easiest way to track your finances and ensure accountability.